-Members should not use any medications that will impair their ability to safely and completely perform their duties.
-Any member who is medically required or has a need to take any such medication shall report that need to the member's immediate supervisor prior to commencing any on-duty status.
+Members should avoid taking any medications that will impair their ability to safely and completely perform their duties.
+Any member who is medically required or has a need to take any such medication shall report that need to his/her immediate supervisor prior to commencing any onduty status.

-No member shall be permitted to work or drive a vehicle owned or leased by the Department while taking any medication that has the potential to impair the member's abilities, without a written release from the member's physician.
+No member shall be permitted to work or drive a vehicle owned or leased by the department while taking any medication that has the potential to impair his/her abilities, without a written release from his/her physician.